AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 You build a PI points transfer list by setting query criteria and then adding the desired PI points.
 A PI points transfer list may contain both implicit and explicit PI points.
 See [Overview of explicit vs. implicit PI points](#overview-of-explicit-vs.-implicit-pi-points) for more information.

-To build a PI points transfer list, follow these steps:
+To build a PI points transfer list:

 1. Select the **PI Point Search** tab.